AreaLayer/LightningWallet1/README.md

 - [ ] Atomic Swap with Portico Exchange
 - [ ] Add own Node Bitcoin/Lightning
 - [ ] RGB Proxy
+- [ ] DLCs for Nodes on Wallet

 # Product

 The product is in developement

--Based on RGB Protocol, LDK and BDK
+-Based on RGB Protocol, LDK, BDK, DLCs and RGB Proxy